-Typically, it is expected that most students will complete these courses across Years 11 and 12.
+Typically, it is expected that most students will complete these courses across Years 11 and 12, although some VET courses can begin in Year 10 (Business, Hospitality).
 Each of the Year 10 subjects at NCC are foundational to the Year 11 and 12 courses of the same name.